britishredcrosssociety/mapping-services-crisis-response/README.md

 How is this service delivered now:

-Online content and services on government websites, plus some content on redcross.org.uk and Emergency App.
+* Online content and services on government websites
+* Content on redcross.org.uk
+* Emergency App

 Who's involved: